SEO

 Start with 20 to 30 prompts spread across those four categories.
 That’s enough to establish a meaningful baseline without creating a data management problem.
 You can expand the library once you have a process for reviewing and acting on the data.

 The goal isn’t to track every possible query.
 It’s to track the queries where your brand should be visible based on how real buyers research decisions in your market.
-If you’re not sure which prompts to prioritise, the Prompt Research feature inside Nightwatch can generate prompt suggestions from a topic or template through an agentic workflow.
+If you’re not sure which prompts to prioritize, the Prompt Research feature inside Nightwatch can generate prompt suggestions from a topic or template through an agentic workflow.
 More on that in the walkthrough section below.

 Which AI platforms should you monitor?